-The Company's Fuel Ingredients segment which converts fats into renewable diesel, organic sludge and food wasted into biogas, and fallen stock into low-grade energy sources is impacted by world energy prices for oil, electricity and natural gas.
+The Company's Fuel Ingredients segment converts fats into renewable diesel, organic sludge and food waste into biogas, and fallen stock into low-grade energy sources.
+The Company's gross margin and profitability in this segment are impacted by world energy prices for oil, electricity and natural gas.